yt-project/old-blog/content/post/objexporter.rst

 created file by setting ``plot_index`` to the number of previously written surfaces.

-One tricky thing: the headers of the OBJ and MTL files point to each other.
+One tricky thing: the header of the OBJ file points to the MTL file (with the header command ``mtllib``).
 This means if you move one or both of the files you may have to change the headers to reflect their new directory location.

 Uploading to SketchFab
 ----------------------